Badminton: BWF to review qualification and freezing world rankings as Tokyo 2020 is postponed

 “BWF, in the short-term, is also looking into the possibility of freezing World Rankings until international tournaments start again.
 However, we are still working on the technical solution to ensure the freezing and eventual un-freezing of World Rankings works fairly for all players and we will announce this shortly,” the statement added.

+Shuttlers in the singles competition have to be inside top-16 of world rankings to qualify for the Olympics.
+In doubles, a country can field one pair if they are in the top 16 and two if both pairs are in the top eight.

-The BWF had suspended all World Tour events post the All England Championships due to the coronavirus pandemic and there were calls for the extension of the Olympic qualification period which falls on April 28.
+The BWF had earlier this month suspended all the HSBC BWF World Tour and other tournaments from March 16 to April 12 before further suspending five more tournaments which included the three continental championships falling inside the the April 26 deadline for Olympic qualification.

-But now with the International Olympic Committee postponing the Olympics to next year, a few Indian players believed it was time BWF immediately freeze the ranking.
+But now with the International Olympic Committee postponing the Olympics to next year, a few Indian players believed it was time BWF immediately freezes the ranking.

 Here’s the BWF statement in full: